 New York was first, then Massachusetts.
-Colorado came next followed by Florida, the U.S. Virgin Islands, Michigan, Maine, New Jersey, California and Minnesota.
+Colorado came next followed by Florida, the U.S. Virgin Islands, Michigan, Maine, New Jersey, California, Minnesota and North Carolina.
 Each governor made the decision to join the AARP Network of Age-Friendly States and Communities.

 California joined the AARP Network of Age-Friendly States and Communities in June 2021.
 The enrollment is a result of Governor Gavin Newsom's 2019 directive to convene a cabinet-level Work Group for Aging and develop a state Master Plan for Aging.
 The plan outlines five goals and 23 strategies to build a California for All Ages by 2030.